tuankhaiit/KTDrawer/README.md

 ## Available settings

 ### Controller
-This actions is only accessible by the children of KTDrawer.
+This actions is only accessible by the children of KTDrawerMenu.

 #### Get controller
 ```Dart